jonasjuffinger/armor/README.md

 `print_measurement_csv_header()` must be called at the beginning of the program.
-To test the supplied 1_experiment pipe the output to a csv file `./main > measurement.csv`
+To test the supplied 1_experiment pipe the stderr output to a csv file `./main 2> measurement.csv`

 Requirements:
 `libarchive-dev`